edvinand/OmegaV_BLE_Course/README.md

 ```

 In theory (!) our motor is now operational as soon as you connect it.
-The brown wire is GND, the red is VDD and the orange is the PWM signal.
+Connect the brown wire to GND, the red wire to VDD and the orange to the PWM signal pin (P0.03).
 However, we haven't actually told the PWM driver to set a PWM signal yet.
 Let us start by adding this to our motor_init() function to test that it works.
 Look for nrfx_pwm_simple_playback() in nrfx_pwm.h, and see if you can apply it to set the PWM signal of your motor.
+Remember to call nrfx_pwm_simple_playback before your `return 0;`.

 ### Step 4 - Adding Bluetooth